Light fighter: Early jet age

 The lightweight, supersonic MiG-21 proved a dangerous opponent to heavier American fighters in the Vietnam War.

 The French Dassault Mirage III is another late 2nd/early 3rd generation delta wing Mach 2 fighter.
 Stemming from a French requirement for a lightweight all-weather interceptor, it has been in service since 1961.
 With an empty weight of 7,076 kg in the "E" version with added ground attack capability, the Mirage III is a light fighter by modern standards (though twice as heavy as initial Mirage I).
 Its maneuverability, modest cost, reliability and armament of 30mm cannons and heat seeking missiles proved effective.
 It served the French Air Force and was exported to many countries.
 It performed very well for Israel in the Six-Day War of 1967 and Yom Kippur War of 1973.
 However, Argentina's Mirage IIIs were out-performed by British Sea Harriers during the Falklands War of 1982.

-Similar in size to the F-5, the Russian Mikoyan-Gurevich MiG-21 entered service in 1959, was produced until 1985, and is still in widespread use today.
+Similar in size to the F-5, the Soviet Mikoyan-Gurevich MiG-21 entered service in 1959, was produced until 1985, and is still in widespread use today.
 The late Generation 2 to Generation 3, Mach 2 MiG-21 has an empty weight of 4535 kg, and has served nearly 60 nations.
 It shot down 37 to 104 US Phantoms, in the Vietnam War, with the Phantoms shooting down 54 to 66 MiG-21s in return.
 In December 1966 the MiG-21 pilots of the 921st FR downed 14 F-105s without any losses.
 Its weaknesses include poor visibility and relatively short range, but has otherwise proven to be a capable fighter.